22002509/19CS301-Module12/12 d Queue Using Linked List – Enqueue and All Operations.md

 ## Algorithm

-1.Start
+1. Start
-2.Create an empty queue using deque
+2. Create an empty queue using deque
-3.Insert 4 elements using append()
+3. Insert 4 elements using append()
-4.Print the front element using queue[0]
+4. Print the front element using queue[0]
-5.Print the rear element using queue[-1]
+5. Print the rear element using queue[-1]
-6.Stop
+6. Stop

 ## Program